Crave-Trinity/crave-trinity-frontend/README.md

-# CRAVE-TRINITY 🍒 — Personalized Cravings Management App
+# CRAVE-TRINITY 🍒 — Personalized Cravings Management App (Craving Intelligence System)

 **CRAVE-Trinity** is a watchOS/iOS/VisonOS stack built with **SwiftUI**/**SwiftData**, helping you track and manage your cravings through a clean, intuitive interface.
 Whether it’s late-night snacks or midday munchies, CRAVE ensures you stay in control.